Vegetable Gardens in Fire Zones: Growing Food Safely in Fire Country

 Deep layers of any organic mulch

-Mulch placement:
+Mulch Placement

-Keep organic mulch away from structures
+Keep all organic mulch away from structures (even compost is combustible)

 Use gravel or stone mulch within 5 feet of the house